 Office #: Mundelein 1103

 Fr.
 Jurgensmeier is an Associate Professor of Music in the Department of Fine and Performing Arts at Loyola University Chicago.
-Previous to his coming to Loyola University, he was on the faculty in the Department of Fine and Performing Arts at Creighton University in Omaha.
+Prior to coming to Loyola University, he was on the faculty in the Department of Fine and Performing Arts at Creighton University in Omaha.

 For several years he performed with Opera Omaha and the Omaha Symphonic Chorus, as singer, soloist and conductor.
 He has given solo recitals in Holland, Italy, and Germany, as well as in Omaha NE, Cambridge MA, Los Angeles and San Francisco CA. He has worked as a church musician and choral director while pursuing his theological studies at the Weston Jesuit School of Theology and later at Loyola Marymount University during his doctoral studies.
 He continues to be active as a church musician as well as devoting his time and talents in the performance of Early Music, focusing on the choral music of J. S. Bach, Johann Valentin Rathgeber, O.S.B., and Marc-Antoine Charpentier.